-Carbamazepine USP, is an anticonvulsant and specific analgesic for trigeminal neuralgia, available for oral administration as chewable tablets of 100 mg and tablets of 100 mg, 200 mg, 300 mg, 400 mg.
-Its chemical name is 5H-dibenz[b,f] azepine-5-carboxamide, and its structural formula is:
+Carbamazepine Extended-Release Tablets, Carbamazepine USP, is an anticonvulsant and specific analgesic for trigeminal neuralgia, available for oral administration as extended release tablets of 100, 200, and 400 mg.
+Its chemical name is 5 H-dibenz[b,f]azepine-5-carboxamide, and its structural formula is:

-Carbamazepine USP is a white to off-white powder, practically insoluble in water and soluble in alcohol and in acetone.
+Carbamazepine USP is a white to off-white powder, soluble to very slightly soluble in alcohol and in acetone, practically insoluble in water.
 Its molecular weight is 236.27.